gummyworm/monster/README.md

 |------------|------------|------------------------------------------------------------------------|
 |    d       | delete     | deletes the selected text _and_ copies it to the copy buffer           |
 |    y       | yank       | copies the selected text (in VISUAL mode) to the copy buffer           |

+### Visual Line Mode (V)
+_VISUAL LINE_, which is entered with the `SHIFT - v` key combination from _COMMAND_ mode is similar to _VISUAL_ mode, but selections include only entire lines.
+Upon entering _VISUAL LINE_ mode, the current row is selected.
+Navigating to rows above or below will select additional lines.
+The delete and yank keys behave the same as they do in _VISUAL_ mode.

 ---
 ### Copy buffer